 If you’re a HubSpot customer who has found success using the HubSpot software, you can write a customer story for the User Blog.
 Please email the User Blog team at firstname.lastname@example.org to provide some information about the success you’ve seen with HubSpot and some detail about your blog post idea.
 We’ll be in touch if your topic is approved.

-If you’re a HubSpot Connect partner and looking to redeem a benefit to write for the User Blog, please visit the HubSpot Connect Benefits page and submit your interest via the form at the bottom of that page.
+If you’re a HubSpot app partner and looking to redeem a benefit to write for the User Blog, please visit the HubSpot App Partner Benefits page and submit your interest via the form at the bottom of that page.

-You must be a Gold, Platinum, or Diamond HubSpot Agency Partner to write a post for the HubSpot User blog.
+You must be a gold, platinum, diamond or elite HubSpot solutions partner to write a post for the HubSpot User blog.
 If you're interested in taking advantage of this partner benefit, please submit this form after reading the guidelines above.

 What Does the Blogging Process Look Like?Here’s what you can expect after submitting interest to write a guest post for the User Blog: